tikiram/swift-http-client/README.md

 ]
 ```

-Add the dependency to target
+Add the dependency to the target

 ```
 dependencies: [